ddev/ddev/docs/content/users/install/ddev-installation.md

     !!!tip
         The install script works on macOS, Linux, and Windows WSL2.

-    Run the [install script](https://github.com/ddev/ddev/blob/master/scripts/install_ddev.sh) to install or update DDEV.
-It downloads, verifies, and sets up the `ddev` binary:
+    The [install script](https://github.com/ddev/ddev/blob/master/scripts/install_ddev.sh) is an alternate way to install or upgrade DDEV.
+It downloads, verifies, and sets up the `ddev` binary.

+    To install or update DDEV:

     ```
     curl -fsSL https://ddev.com/install.sh | bash